ArroyoLabs/erdiko-wordpress/README.md

 	ln -s ../../../lib/wordpress/wp-content/uploads uploads
 ```

 Erdiko Demo
 -----------

 If you are using this module with Erdiko Add the following lines to your routes.json file to enable the wordpress example and content controllers.
 They are a good way to get a jumpstart running headless.
-Use this as an example or roll your own.
+It give you a FULL headless wordpress site.
+Use this as an example, extend the classes in your app or roll your own headless solution.
 Afterall, all that is really needed to get WordPress data is to create a model that extends erdiko\wordpress\Model.

 Update your /app/config/application/routes.json with:

 ```
-"/wordpress/": "\erdiko\wordpress\app\controllers\Example",
-"/wordpress/:alpha": "\erdiko\wordpress\app\controllers\Example",
-"/wordpress\/([a-z0-9 \-]+)\/([a-z0-9 \-\/]+)": "\erdiko\wordpress\app\controllers\Content"
+"/": "\erdiko\wordpress\controllers\Home",
+"author/:alpha": "\erdiko\wordpress\controllers\Author",
+"category/:alpha": "\erdiko\wordpress\controllers\Category",
+"tag/:alpha": "\erdiko\wordpress\controllers\Tag",
+"/:action": "\erdiko\wordpress\controllers\Content"
 ```

+We even included a sample theme that is bootstrap based.
+Copy the files from your vendor folder vendor/erdiko/wordpress/app/themes/ and vendor/erdiko/wordpress/public/themes/ into your app/themes/ and public/ folder respectively.